-STATUTORY ATTENDANCE OPTIONS (EC §§35160.5, 46600, 48204, 48980): The District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the District.
+STATUTORY ATTENDANCE OPTIONS (EC §§35160.5, 46600, 48204, 48300, 48980): The District is required to advise each parent/guardian of all existing statutory attendance options and local attendance options available in the District.
 These are options for attending schools other than the school designated for the local attendance area in which the parent/guardian resides.
-The options include intradistrict transfer, interdistrict transfer, transfer based on parental employment, "district of choice" if established by Governing Board resolution, and district of enrollment pursuant to the Open Enrollment Act, as specified.
+The options include intradistrict transfer, interdistrict transfer, transfer based on parental employment, and "district of choice" if established by Governing Board resolution.
 You may access interdistrict transfer permit information and policy on the District's website at www.fjuhsd.org.
 Please refer to Attachment #7 for a complete summary of these attendance options.

 EXCUSED ABSENCES (EC §§48205, 48980): Your child may be excused from school when the absence is for medical or justifiable personal reasons.
 Your child will be allowed to complete all assignments and tests missed during such an excused absence.
-Please refer to Attachment #8 for the full text of section 48205.
+Please refer to Attachment #8 for the full text of Education Code section 48205.